croqaz/awesome-decentralized/README.md

 * [Diaspora](https://github.com/diaspora/diaspora): A privacy-aware, distributed, open source social network.
 Main pod is at [Diasp.eu](https://diasp.eu).
 * [Dropub ☠️](https://dropub.com): Share files for free on the internet.
 It's like Dropbox meets BitTorrent.
 * [Ferment ☠️](https://github.com/mmckegg/ferment): P2P audio publishing and streaming application.
 Like SoundCloud but decentralized.
 Built using SSB + Webtorrent.
-* [FilePizza](https://github.com/kern/filepizza): Free peer-to-peer file transfers in your browser.
+* [FilePizza ☠️](https://github.com/kern/filepizza): Free peer-to-peer file transfers in your browser.
 * [Friendica](https://github.com/friendica/friendica): Decentralised communications platform that integrates social communication.
 Connect effortlessly to a federated communications network of several thousand servers, with more than half a million users.
 Directly connect to anyone on Friendica, Mastodon, Diaspora, GnuSocial, Pleroma, or Hubzilla, regardless of where each user profile is hosted.
 * [Friends ☠️](https://github.com/moose-team/friends): P2P chat powered by the web.
 This project is alpha quality.
 * [Galacteek](https://gitlab.com/galacteek/galacteek): Browser and dapps platform for the distributed web.